SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 .. note::

-    Some of the "observers" allow to create figures using the built-in Python module Gnuplot.py [Gnuplot.py]_, which is an interface to control and send arguments to the classic graphical plotting utility Gnuplot [Gnuplot]_.
-    Available under most environments, Gnuplot is independent and must be correctly preinstalled.
-Gnuplot.py is here updated to support Python 3.
+    Some of the "observers" allow to create figures using the built-in Python module Gnuplot.py [Gnuplot.py]_, here updated to support Python 3.
+This module is an interface to control and to send arguments to the outstanding classic utility for graphic plotting Gnuplot [Gnuplot]_.
+Available for most environments, Gnuplot is independent and must be correctly preinstalled.

 Hereinafter we give the identifier and the contents of all the available "*observer*" models.